 The "Frankfurter Stadtwald" is located on the southern city limits of Frankfurt and is with 35 km² the "green lung" of Frankfurt.
 In the Frankfurt City Forrest there is the lake Jacobiweiher, the beergarden Oberschweinstiege, the Commerzbank Arena and the Goetheturm.
 Photo: View from the Goetheturm over the Stadtwald with the Frankfurt Skyline in the background.

-The Schwanheimer dunes originated in the last ice age around 10.000 before Chr.
-By sand, which was blown from the river banks of the Main.
+The Schwanheim dune originated in the last ice age around 10.000 BC by sand, which was blown from the river banks of the Main.
 The sensitive ecosystem, made from drought-tolerant silver grass and pines, can be explored on a wooden bridge.
+You are not allowed to enter the nature reserve because many rare plants grow in this habitat.
+The dune is located in the west of Schwanheim and borders on a former gravel pit.